Clearwater Divorce Attorney

 - Uncontested Divorce

-If you need assistance with a contested or uncontested divorce matter, contact our Florida law office.
+If you need assistance with a divorce matter, contact our Florida law office.
 We will guide you through the divorce process.

 Compassionate Service for the Florida Divorce Process

 As a family law attorney with more than 30 years of legal experience, Gale Moore has handled many contested and uncontested divorces in Largo and Pinellas County.
 She has also handled many high net worth divorces involving the division of complex assets and property.

 Our firm recognizes that many other issues can arise during a divorce, including:

 - Time sharing, child custody and shared parental responsibility

 - Alimony or spousal support

 - Equitable division of assets and debts

 - Allocation and payment of attorney’s fees and costs